SmartTokenLabs/TokenScript/README.md

 # TokenScript

-A TokenScript builds the front end of a token while smart contracts are the backend of a token.
+TokenScript builds the front end logic of a token dapp with the smart contract on the backend.

-A TokenScript file contains a token's business logic, token UI rendering and program interface, signed by the token's modeller.
+A TokenScript file contains a token's business logic, token UI rendering and program interface, signed by the token's modeller to prevent tampering and phising.

-## Isn't dapp the front end of a token?
+## Isn't a website serving a smart contract the front end of a token?

-Today, each token has a "home" dapp, let's call it "hosting" dapp.
+Nowadays, most token dapps have a website which serves all the content relevant to the underlying smart contract.

-If everything user has to do with that token is done on that hosting dapp, then the hosting dapp is all needed for a token front.
-However, one might wonder why such 2-party game (use r<-> hosting dapp) needs to use smart contract tokens at all.
+If everything the user wanted to do with that dapp is done via the hosting website, then this is sufficient to serve the users of the dapp.
+However, one might want to use a dapp which can talk to another such as a 2 party game which holds other items such as a sword on the other.

-Tokenscript is similiar to taking the "hosting" app and make it portable.
-In the Tokenscript framework, Dapps provide services using or related to the token.
-Such distinction and separation between Tokenscript and Dapp is important for the two primary functions of blockchain: *building a frictionless market* and *integrate the web*.
+TokenScript enables the host dapp to become portable and usable across multiple dapps.
+In this frameworkd, a dapp can provide services and context related to the token (e.g. you have one sword in the WoW dapp and an assault rifle in call of duty).
+This distinction enables the dapp to integrate with another and create a frictionless experience for the user.
 More about that in the design paper.

 ## How is it created and used?

 A TokenScript is created by the token's modeler, typically the team which builds the underlying smart contracts dictating the token's transaction rules.

-When userd by a user (through user-agent, e.g. a Dapp browser) Tokenscript visually render the token and provide trustworthy assembling of transactions related to the token.
+When used by a user (through user-agent, e.g. a Dapp browser) Tokenscript visually renders the token and provides trustworthy assembling of transactions related to the token.

-When used by a dapp developer, Tokenscript allows a Dapp to interact with its interface instead of directly accessing smart contracts, so that the Dapp can be upgraded independently of all the tokens it supports.
+When used by a dapp developer, TokenScript allows a Dapp to interact with its interface instead of directly accessing smart contracts, so that the Dapp can be upgraded independently of all the tokens it supports.

-When used by a market or any other token related services (e.g. auction, collateralisation), it allows token to be correctly rendered and signed for use with these services.
+When used by a market or any other token related service (e.g. an auction or collateralisation), it allows the token to be correctly rendered and signed for use with these services.

 ## What's in a TokenScript file?